Capital punishment in Australia: Public executions

 In 1907, the Deakin government approved an amendment to the Queensland criminal code as applied in Papua, to allow for the resumption of public executions.

 Public executions were seen as a "tool of government" in the Territory of New Guinea.
 In 1933, a district officer reported that two executions in New Britain had been carried out before crowds of nearly 1,000 people, and that "execution of the murderers on the spot has done much to make these natives fall in with the wishes of the government".

-During World War II, following the Japanese occupation of New Guinea, executions of civilians convicted of collaboration with the Japanese were carried out by the Australian New Guinea Administrative Unit (ANGAU).
+During World War II, following the Japanese occupation of New Guinea, executions of civilians convicted of collaboration with the Japanese were carried out by the Australian New Guinea Administrative Unit (ANGAU), following a series of trials by ANGAU officer Dickie Humphries.
 The ANGAU was controlled by the Australian military but was charged with carrying out the civilian administration of the territory.
 At least 22 civilians were publicly executed in New Guinea in 1943 and 1944, with the death sentences approved by Australian commander Edmund Herring.